openmrs/openmrs-contrib-rest-api-docs/Observations/obs.md

 ### List observations

-* #### List all non-retired observations.
+* #### List all observations.

     Quickly filter observations with given query parameters.
-Returns a `404 Not Found` status if provider not exists.
-If user not logged in to perform this action,a `401 Unauthorized` status returned.
+Returns `404 Not Found` status if the observation does not exist.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     ```console
     GET /obs